holgerd77/django-dynamic-scraper/docs/getting_started.rst

   element encapsulating an item summary, e.g. in our open news example an article summary containing the title of the article, a screenshot and a short description.
 The encapsuling html tag often is a ``div``, but could also be a ``td`` tag or something else.
-* Then the DDS scraper is scraping the url from this item summary block, which leads to the detail page of the item
+* If provided the DDS scraper is then scraping the url from this item summary block leading to a detail page of the item providing more information to scrape
 * All the real item attributes (like a title, a description, a date or an image) are then scraped either from within the item summary block on the overview page or from the detail page of the item.
 This can be defined later when creating the scraper itself.

-To define which of the scraped obj attributes are just simple standard attributes to be scraped, which one is the base attribute (this is a bit of an artificial construct) and which one is the url to be followed later, we have to choose an attribute type for each attribute defined.
+To define which of the scraped obj attributes are just simple standard attributes to be scraped, which one is the base attribute (this is a bit of an artificial construct) and which one eventually is a url to be followed later, we have to choose an attribute type for each attribute defined.
 There is a choice between the following types (taken from ``dynamic_scraper.models.ScrapedObjAttr``)::